argosatcore/Deb_Dots/README.md

  All the design decisions taken have the purpose to both manage and make explicit what probably remains as the most common way of interacting with computers, and, simultaneously, one of its less examined aspects: the layout of the computing space.

-   These dot files were started with a minimal Debian 10 Buster installation, so they should work with any Debian installation or Debian-based distribution.
-I use these dots on Debian, but I've made an effort to keep them as distribution agnostic as possible.
-I have deployed them succesfully on [Arch Linux](https://archlinux.org/) (don't take this as an endorsement) and on [Void Linux](https://voidlinux.org/) (you can take this as an endorsement).<sup>4</sup>
+   These dot files were started with a minimal Debian 10 Buster installation, so they should work with any Debian installation or Debian-based distribution.<sup>4</sup> I use these dots on Debian, but I've made an effort to keep them as distribution agnostic as possible.
+I have deployed them succesfully on [Arch Linux](https://archlinux.org/) (don't take this as an endorsement) and on [Void Linux](https://voidlinux.org/) (you can take this as an endorsement).<sup>5</sup>

    \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_